inducer/relate/doc/content.rst

         A list of :class:`CoursePageChunkRules` that will be tried in order.
 The first rule whose conditions match determines whether the chunk will be shown and how where on the page it will be.
+        Optional.
+If not given, the chunk is shown and has a default :attr:`CoursePageChunkRules.weight` of 0.

     .. attribute:: content